Ouyang Lijian: Biography

 Ouyang was born in 1825 at Qiyang to a poor family and made his early living as a merchant selling tofu and vegetables until applying for Zeng Goufan's recruitment to train sailors while visiting Hengyang.

 In 1854, he joined the Changsha Naval Division and moved to Jiangxi and Anhui.
 In 1863, he followed Li Hongzhang to besiege the Taiping Heavenly Army in Changzhou, and Chen Kunshu, the guardian of the Taiping Heavenly Kingdom, was arrested, and the general army of Huaiyang was nearly terminated.
 Ouyang also served in the Nian Rebellion and due to his participation, was awarded the Yellow Jacket, and his professional name was Qichebo Batulu.
-In 1880, he was transferred as Fushan Town's general soldier.In 1881, he was promoted to the Admiral of Zhejiang.During the Sino-French War, he defeated Amédée Courbet at the Battle of Zhenhai.
-In 1895, he was ordered to assist Liu Kun in Fengtian City due to the First Sino-Japanese War, but died on the way at the age of seventy-one.
+In 1880, he was transferred as Fushan Town's general soldier.
+In 1881, he was promoted to the Admiral of Zhejiang.
+During the Sino-French War, he defeated Amédée Courbet at the Battle of Zhenhai.
+In 1895, he was ordered to assist Liu Kun in Fengtian City due to the First Sino-Japanese War, but died on the way.